 And then, figure out what you’ll do with all your free time.

 Your Turn: Have you ever lost money working a second job?
 What are your tips for saving money while you’re moonlighting?

-Lisa Rowan is a writer, editor and podcaster living in Washington, D.C.
+Lisa Rowan is a writer and producer at The Penny Hoarder.
 She’s always had at least two jobs.
 Old habits die hard.